cgwire/kitsu/getting-started-artist/README.md

 ![User profil](../img/getting-started/user_profil.png)

-On this new page you can check your name (1) (2), your email (3) fill you phone number (4), change the timezone (5) and the language of the website (6), and post of pic of yourself as your avatar (7).
-It will help to recognize who is doing what and you can also identify more easily your coworker!
+On this new page you can check your name (1) (2), your email (3) fill you phone number (4), change the timezone (5) and the language of the website (6), and post a pic of yourself as your avatar (7).
+It will help to recognize who is doing what and you can also identify more easily your coworkers!
 Kitsu can now be used as a who's who!

 ![User detail](../img/getting-started/user_detail.png)